YaBoyWonder/Snake/README.md

 # Snake
-A simple HTML5 snake game
+A simple HTML5 snake game created for fun